-There have been no proven results to point out that even Chlormequat Chloride is carcinogenic like both Daminozide and Paclobutrazol.
+There have been no proven results to point out that even Chlormequat Chloride is carcinogenic, like both Daminozide and Paclobutrazol.
 However, regular tests are being done to be sure about this.
 But in case someone consumes large quantities of Chlormequat Chloride, they could suffer from eye irritations, skin irritations, and even organ damage.

 How To Spot PGR Weed If Marijuana Is Toxic?

 Now that you know what is PGR in weed, you can understand the harmful effects of consuming PGR weed.
-Short-term effects on your health are just short-term but have you thought about ‘PGR weed long term effects?’
+Short-term effects on your health are just short-term, but have you thought about ‘PGR weed long term effects?’
 The long-term effects include serious health effects like organ damage, loss of memory, and lack of energy.

 As a result, it is important that you know how to identify PGR weed or even know what does PGR weed looks like.
 Otherwise, how will you know whether the weed you have been consuming all along is PGR weed or not?
-But don’t you worry because we are here to you how to identify whether your weed is toxic or not.
+But don’t worry because we are here to tell you how to identify whether your weed is toxic or not.